 What Is the CBT Journal?

-The CBT Journal combines two of the most effective psychological tools we have, so you can take control, enhance your mindset, and improve your mental health.
+The CBT Journal combines two of the most effective psychological tools we have

 It’s a digital download designed to be used as a four-week project to help you understand your mind.
 Alternatively, it can form part of an ongoing daily wellbeing routine.